akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/The Learning System Notes.md

 ##### In-class active recall questions
 - in the beginning, ask simple question like "what is...." to clarify fundamental concepts or definitions.
 - Once you become more familiar with the process, aim to reduce amount of questions and increase the quality of each question.
-	- create questions that facilitate higher-order thinking;
+	- create questions that facilitate higher-order thinking:
 		- *How does this information relate to what we’ve previously learned?*
 		- *Can you provide an example that illustrates this concept?*
 		- *Why is this information important?*